 Small forest animals are the usual prey of these creatures, which forage in areas along the river.
 Birds are their favorite meal, and batracines will strike at any which foolishly wander too close.
-Batracines never eat fish or other amphibians.
+Batracines never amphibians.
 Occasionally, when the food supply is low, batracines will gather in packs and roam a bit further from the river, looking for larger game.